We Need to Talk About Kevin Mayer: What Disney Exec's Move to TikTok Means for Booming Social Platform

 Also Read: YouTube to Launch TikTok Competitor By End of 2020 (Report)

 Last year, TikTok passed more than 740 million downloads, grossing roughly $177 million globally, according to research firm Sensor Tower.
 TikTok is privately held and doesn’t report on its revenue, but that figure would have been more than five times its 2018 revenue.
-But those numbers pales in comparison to Twitter’s $3.5 billion in revenue last year and the $70.7 billion that Instagram parent company Facebook grossed.
+But those numbers pale in comparison to Twitter’s $3.5 billion in revenue last year and the $70.7 billion at Instagram’s parent company Facebook.

 Mayer, who graduated with an MBA from Harvard Business School in 1990, was recruited to work at Disney in 1993 to spearhead Disney’s strategy and business development as it related to technology.
 From there, he moved up to executive vice president of Disney’s internet group, responsible for the operations, business plans, creative direction and distribution of Disney’s most popular web sites.